 The capital credit is a credit of up to five percent (5%) of the capital costs of a qualifying project, to be applied to the Alabama income tax liability or financial institution excise tax generated by the project income, each year for 20 years.
-This credit cannot be carried forward or back (you use it or lose it), and cannot be used to generate a refund to the taxpayer.
-The capital credit is used only after all other deductions, losses, or credits permitted under Titles 40 and 41 of the Code of Alabama 1975.
+With the exception of certain projects, this credit cannot be carried forward.
+Further, this credit cannot be carried back or used to generate a refund to the taxpayer.
 The credit will follow the income generated by the project and, therefore, will be allowed to "pass-through" entities such as: S-corporations, partnerships, limited liability companies, etc.

 New employees must meet the statutory definition of new employees, found in Section 40-18-190(10).
 "New employees" cannot have worked at the site before and cannot have worked for the project entity in Alabama before.
 Required jobs must be provided by the date that is not later than one (1) year after the project is placed in service, continuing each year thereafter.
 Required jobs and average base wages for "warehousing activity projects" must be provided by the date that is not later than two (2) years after the project is placed in service and continuing each year thereafter.